FreshAirTonight/af2complex/README.md

 ./run_af_stage2a_comp.sh
 ```

-The output structural models are under the diretory `af_mod`.
+The output structural models are under the subdirectory `af_mod`.
 For the purpose of comparison,
-the experimental structures of these two examples are under directory `ground_truth`.
+the experimental structures of these two examples are under subdirectory `ground_truth`.

 ## Input feature generation
 If you apply this package to a new target.
 The first step is to generate input features for